Bruce Bastin

-Bruce Bastin (born 19 September 1939) is an English folklorist and a leading expert on the blues styles of the southeastern states of America, (East Coast Blues and Piedmont Blues).
+Bruce Bastin (born 19 September 1939) is an English folklorist and a leading expert on the blues music styles of the southeastern states of America (such as East Coast blues and Piedmont blues).
 In 2022, his publication Red River Blues: The Blues Tradition in the Southeast was inducted into the Blues Hall of Fame, as a 'Classic of Blues Literature'.

-He is responsible for much ground-breaking research (much done initially with folklorist Peter B. Lowry) over the decades.
+He is responsible for research (done initially with folklorist Peter B. Lowry) over the decades.